 The circumcenters all end up slightly inside the sphere.
 It’d probably be slightly better if the circumcenter was moved to the surface of the sphere.
 To do this, take (x, y, z) of the circumcenter, calculate the distance d = sqrt(x² + y² + z²), then move the circumcenter to (x/d, y/d, z/d).

 For most of my Voronoi map generation projects, I don’t actually use Voronoi, but something similar.
-I move the points from the circumcenters to the centroids.
+Voronoi places the vertices at the circumcenters of the Delaunay triangles; I’m instead placing the vertices at the centroids of those triangles.
 Not only is this cheaper to calculate, it ensures that all the region edges have a reasonable length.
 With Voronoi, some of the edges have small or zero length, and that makes it harder for me to place roads and rivers using those edges.
 I have written more about this topic here.